Pasqg/clojure-rdp/README.md

 the parser will try each definition in order until one matches (greedily).

 The elements of each definition are strings which correspond either to another rule, or to a regex that matches a single token.
+No explicit way to identify a terminal token: **all strings that do not match a rule of the grammar are considered terminal tokens**.

+The parser is quite simple and the burden of transforming the right-recursive syntax tree into a left-recursive one (where needed, for example standard math expressions), or to avoid ambiguous grammars is left upon the user.

 ### Examples